Pitam18/Theme-Extension/README.md

 Note:We have to input the colour on popup window & Click on the button
      of change theme.This will change your window theme.
-     (Refresh the page after Enable the extension)
+     (Refresh the page after Enabling the extension)